Should You Leave Your Attic Door Open in Winter? The Surprising Truth Revealed

 Balancing Insulation and Ventilation for Optimal Performance

 Achieving the right balance between insulation and ventilation is key to optimizing attic performance.
 Proper insulation on the attic floor helps prevent heat loss from the living space, while adequate ventilation ensures air circulation and moisture control.
+Additionally, roof insulation is crucial for maintaining thermal balance in the attic and preventing ice dams, which can lead to moisture issues and damage.
 This balance:

 • Maintains a consistent attic temperature